brandon-m-wang/cs198-75/src/web-hw/hw8.md

       lang: javascript
   - type: phs
     partheader: "Part 6: Authentication Endpoints"
+  - type: ps
+    paragraph: "Now, you'll be building your authentication endpoint.
+There'll be two requests you need to handle: one for logging in and one for registering a new user.
+For registration, notice that the
+      <mark><code>router.post()</code></mark> method is being utilized, as
+      registering a new user is best suited to being a POST request.
+The endpoint is defined at \"/api/auth/register\" as you previously specified the route to endpoints in this file as beginning with \"/api/auth.\" The second parameter is an asynchronous function taking in a request (req) and response (res) object which you'll manipulate to produce the correct response."
+  - type: ps
+    paragraph: "You'll notice that async functions are going to be crucial to every aspect of this project, as this is how you can avoid null errors when JavaScript runs lines without waiting for data to finish resolving.
+You can ignore the // PASSWORD ENCRYPTION contents, as it's a simple method to encrypt user passwords to be held in the DB.
+You want the request object (req) to contain properties fitting our User model, so it is safe to assume that it does so (when you eventually write the code for utilizing this endpoint on the front-end).
+As such, you can instantiate your user model using the properties of the request body as follows (don't forget to use the encrypted password):"
+  - type: cbs
+    codeblock:
+      code: |
+        const newUser = await new User({
+          username: req.body.username,
+          email: req.body.email,
+          password: hashedPassword,
+          description: req.body.description,
+          city: req.body.city,
+          from: req.body.from,
+          relationship: req.body.relationship,
+        });
+      lang: javascript
   - type: phs
     partheader: "Part 7: Posts Endpoints"
   - type: phs